Not logged in. Login | Signup

 March 18, 2020 Update Notes

-In our prior (July 2019) update we told you that experts warned of a greater than 50% chance of recession (two consecutive quarters of reduced GDP) before the end of 2020.
-Of course, that wasn't accounting for the coronavirus that is now crippling our economy and dominating our news.
-Recession may be inevitable now, but equity valuations have already accounted for this to a large degree.
+With the coronavirus shutting down the economy, a recession seems inevitable.
+However, equity valuations have already accounted for this to a large degree.
 The virus is expected to significantly reduce economic activity for at least 3 more months and government actions may be critical to get through this smoothly.
-There is currently significant uncertainty about what governments will do and even then, what the results would be.
-Experts are not yet sure how reinfection with COVID-19 will turn out or when a vaccine will be available - there's a possibility we'll have to repeat this exercise again this winter.
+There is significant uncertainty about what governments will do and even more in what the results will be.
+Experts are not yet sure how reinfection with COVID-19 will turn out or when a vaccine will be available—there's a possibility we'll have to repeat this exercise again this winter.
 This being said, we are increasing our stock holdings, but not to the extent we would with a clearer COVID-19 future.
 We want to reiterate now more than ever: this allocation is too dangerous for someone needing access to their funds within the next few years!

 Target asset allocation as of 2020-3-18